wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-extension-files-and-code.md

 * Wrapped in double curly braces.
 For example, `{{userName}}`.
 * Within a quote (") to avoid code evaluation.
-* Set using the [Embedded Scripts API](https://dev.wix.com/api/rest/app-management/apps/embedded-scripts/introduction).
-This is explained in detail in step 5.
+* Set by embedding the script as explained in [preparing your app for production](./embedded-script-task.md#step-2--prepare-your-app-for-production).
 * Made up only of letters.
 (No special characters or spaces.)

 Dynamic parameter values must be strings.